UmmuDem/DataAnalyticsBootcamp/Final-Project/README.md

 The usual data cleaning procedures were applied in [this notebook](link koy).
 I dropped nulls, cleaned some entries which were numeric by nature but came with description, eg. ratings came like '4.8stars'.

 # Exploration
-I tried to understand the data better in Python column by columns, checked what I have in them.
-I got some bar graph to see the distribution of the courses.
+I tried to understand the data better in Python column by column, checked what I have in them.
+Also, I got some bar graphs to see the distribution of the courses.

 <img width="800" alt="Screenshot 2021-12-15 at 15 48 27" src="https://user-images.githubusercontent.com/55329025/146208197-da753449-183f-45a5-857c-d8f14b582e82.png">

 # Models for Content Based Recommendation

 - To be able to apply natural language processing, I created text corpus first by concataneting columns: name, category, subcategory, about and syllabus.
+- I used both [tfidf(https://scikitlearn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfTransformer.html#:~:text=The%20formula%20that%20is%20used,document%20frequency%20of%20t%3B%20the) and countvectorizer as features extractor to compare the recomemdations.